Pennsylvania Route 611: Monroe County

-The route leaves Stroudsburg for Stroud Township and runs west through commercial areas with some homes, passing through the community of Arlington Heights.
+The route leaves Stroudsburg for Stroud Township and runs west through commercial areas with some homes, passing through Arlington Heights.
 The road gains a center left-turn lane and passes more businesses, heading to the south of the Stroud Mall.
 PA 611 comes to a partial interchange providing access from northbound PA 611 to westbound I-80 and from eastbound I-80 to southbound PA 611 and turns to the northwest.
 The route continues through a mix of residential and commercial development and woods parallel to I-80.
 Farther west, the road passes north of St. Luke's Hospital–Monroe Campus and widens to five lanes, coming to an at-grade intersection with the northern terminus of the PA 33 freeway, which provides access to I-80 immediately to the south.

-Past this junction, PA 611 narrows to an unnamed three-lane road with a center turn lane and heads northwest, passing through a corner of Hamilton Township before it crosses into Pocono Township and runs through the community of Bartonsville.
-The route continues northwest through wooded areas and development, crossing Pocono Creek twice and passing through the community of Lower Tannersville.
-In the community of Tannersville, PA 611 forms a short concurrency with PA 715.
-The road passes to the east of Pocono Premium Outlets and runs through wooded areas before it comes to a partial interchange with I-80, with access from westbound I-80 to both directions of PA 611 and from southbound PA 611 to eastbound I-80.
+Past this junction, PA 611 narrows to an unnamed three-lane road with a center turn lane and heads northwest, passing through a corner of Hamilton Township before it crosses into Pocono Township and runs through Bartonsville.
+The route continues northwest through wooded areas and development, crossing Pocono Creek twice and passing through Lower Tannersville.
+In Tannersville, PA 611 forms a short wrong-way concurrency with PA 715.
+The road passes to the east of the Pocono Premium Outlets and runs through wooded areas before it comes to a partial interchange with I-80, with access from westbound I-80 to both directions of PA 611 and from southbound PA 611 to eastbound I-80.